AbdallahAHO/personal-website-2024/src/content/now/now.md

 # What am I doing now

-I'm still living in Free Hanseatic Hamburg.
-It's been my home for the past 6 years, and I'm still enjoying the nearby Hayns and Stadt Park.
+Still hanging out in Free Hanseatic Hamburg.
+Been calling it home for six years now, and I'm still loving the nearby Hayns and Stadt Park—can't complain.

-I'm working at Lokalise as a Growth Engineer.
-Lately, I've been focusing on LLMs and building apps with it.
-I'm particularly excited about the new [OpenAI Realtime API](https://openai.com/index/introducing-the-realtime-api/).
+Working remotely at Lokalise as a Growth Engineer.
+Lately, I've been nerding out over LLMs and exploring building apps with them.
+Pretty excited about the new [OpenAI Realtime API](https://openai.com/index/introducing-the-realtime-api/).
+Great stuff!

-Lately, I've been listening to a lot of Moroccan Folk music ([Gnawa](https://open.spotify.com/track/4g0iZEHzfxbYZ5JDPREUDs?si=db2471cf4bc842ff) to be more specific) and Modern Middle Eastern Jazz ([Faraj Suleiman](https://open.spotify.com/track/2haduuaSMHdj6UE39Fbwb6?si=5e06a023ac224c5f) is Awesome).
+On the music front, I've been really into Moroccan Folk music (Gnawa , to be specific) and Modern Middle Eastern Jazz—Faraj Suleiman is absolutely killing it.

 #### Current Focus

-Shipping stuff out of the door, I've decided this year and the coming one will be more about finishing things rather than starting them.
-Doing it in Public helps me stay aligned with my goals and make intentional decisions about my time and energy.
+This year's all about actually finishing things instead of just starting them.
+Novel concept, right?
+Shipping stuff out the door.
+Doing it publicly keeps me accountable and forces me to be intentional with my time and energy.

-For a start getting my personal website out is crossed of my TODO list.
+First up, I finally crossed "get personal website up" off my TODO list.
+Progress!